Derngineer/kuzman-/README.md

-# Lyanness - Luxury Beauty & Home Products
+# Lyannes's - Luxury Beauty & Home Products

-A premium landing page for Lyanness, a luxury beauty and home products reseller.
+A premium landing page for Lyannes's, a luxury beauty and home products reseller.
 Built with Next.js and featuring a Zara-inspired aesthetic with modern parallax effects and responsive design.

 ## 🌟 Features